jasmine/jasmine-py/README.md

 For Django support,

 * Add 'jasmine.django' to INSTALLED_APPS in your setting.py
-* To display test results within your application, add a route to your urls.py: `url(r'^jasmine/', include('jasmine.urls', namespace='jasmine'))`.
+* To display test results within your application, add a route to your urls.py: `url(r'^jasmine/', include('jasmine.django.urls', namespace='jasmine'))`.
 Test results are not visible at your.django.app/jasmine

 For any other project (Pylons, Flask, etc)